mahdoosh1/pygame-game-of-life/README.md

 e: toggle between Conway's gol and DayNight gol

 # Field
-50x50 random area (can be changed in main.py) if you increase this, performance may differ area type: looping (if cell goes off screen, cell will appear in other side)
+50x50 empty area (can be changed in main.py) if you increase this, performance may differ area type: looping (if cell goes off screen, cell will appear in other side)
 fps: unlimited